Matsue Castle 松江城

 One of only 12 original Japanese castles still in existence, and one of only five classed as a National Treasure, Matsue Castle offers a rare opportunity to explore a magnificent piece of samurai history.

-- 360-degree views from the top of the castle keep
+- A 360-degree view from the top of the castle keep

 - Jozan Inari-jinja Shrine, a favorite of writer Lafcadio Hearn